locovare1/voidwebsite/DEBUG_REVIEW_SYSTEM.md

 2. Verify your Firebase project has proper billing setup
 3. Try creating a new test document directly in Firebase Console
 4. Check if your domain is whitelisted in Firebase project settings

+---

+## 🚀 New Advanced Debugging System

+For the most comprehensive debugging experience, please use our new Advanced Debugging System located at `/debug`.

+Key features:
+- Real-time system status monitoring
+- Comprehensive component testing
+- Performance metrics tracking
+- Detailed error reporting with timestamps
+- Test history tracking

+See [ADVANCED_DEBUGGING.md](ADVANCED_DEBUGGING.md) for complete documentation.